Exhibit H

 B. Wrike Personnel:

-1. Account Manager: The contact responsible for the general business relationship between Wrike and Customer for the SOW Term.
+1. Account Manager: The contact responsible for the general business relationship between Wrike and Customer during the SOW Term.
 The Account Manager acts as a point of escalation to resolve issues the Consultant raises and provide general guidance to the Consultant as needed.
 The Account Manager’s hours spent performing this role will not count against Customer’s Capacity Hours allotment.

 2. Professional Services Consultant (the “Consultant”): The designated point of contact for this SOW responsible for delivering Wrike’s portion of the activities associated with this SOW.

-IV.
-SCOPE OF WORK
+V. SCOPE OF WORK

 A. In Scope the following is a list of activities Wrike may perform at Customer’s request during the SOW Term:

 1. Analysis of Customer’s current business processes to map against Wrike’s configuration such that Customer can complete its workspace configuration within the Service.
-Wrike may provide guidance on efficient ways for Customer to implement their existing processes as workflows in the Service and/or suggest enhancements to existing processes.
+Wrike may provide guidance on efficient ways for Customer to implement their existing processes as workflows in the Service and/or suggest enhancements to existing processes;

-2. Provide guidance to Customer’s administrators on their design and build of the workspace within the Service.
+2. Provide guidance to Customer’s administrators on their design and build of the workspace within the Service;

-3. Provide guidance to Customer on its design of Customer’s request form(s) for the work intake process in the Service.
+3. Provide guidance to Customer on its design of Customer’s request form(s) for the work intake process in the Service;

-4. Host informational sessions with Customer Personnel to provide guidance on Wrike-proven practices and ways to work efficiently within the Service.
+4. Host informational sessions with Customer Personnel to provide guidance on Wrike-proven practices and ways to work efficiently within the Service;

-5. Provide guidance to Customer on Customer’s cleanup and reorganization of its project(s), task(s), custom field(s), intake forms, and/or other elements within the Service as requested by Customer.
+5. Provide guidance to Customer on Customer’s cleanup and reorganization of its project(s), task(s), custom field(s), intake forms, and/or other elements within the Service as requested by Customer;

-6. Provide guidance to Customer on its creation of dashboards, calendars, and reports.
+6. Provide guidance to Customer on its creation of dashboards, calendars, and reports;

 8. Technical consulting services related to Wrike Integrate (consisting of Recipe definition only), usage of the Wrike API (limited to the methods documented in the API Documentation and API Reference located in the Wrike Developers portal (https://developers.wrike.com/), and Wrike Analyze.
 For clarity, “Recipes” are automated workflows that connect applications to complete jobs.
-Recipes are generally comprised by a trigger and one or more actions in one or more applications and use actions to perform logic of converting the input(s) of a trigger into the output(s) of the requirements used to build the Recipe.
+Recipes are generally comprised by a trigger and one or more actions in one or more applications and use actions to perform logic of converting the input(s) of a trigger into the output(s) of the requirements used to build the Recipe; and

 9. Perform workspace Configurations (defined below) of Customer’s Service account, including, but not limited to, workflows, blueprints, reports, dashboards, Wrike Analyze (within the scope of existing functionality), integrations, and any other feature or functionality mutually agreed to by the Parties in accordance with this SOW.

-B. Out of Scope - the following activities are out of scope for this SOW:
+B. Out of Scope the following activities are out of scope for this SOW:

 2. Technical configuration with third-party applications.